 Section 3.
 Budget

-Article VII - CONTRACTS, CHECKS, DEPOSITS, AND FUNDS
+Article VIII - CONTRACTS, CHECKS, DEPOSITS, AND FUNDS

 Section 1.
 Contracts